reselbob/WorkingWithTheActorModel/BarrysPeanutsAkkaJava/readme.md

 # Implementing a flattened version of the Actor model under Akka

-This project demonstrates implementing a Temporal Workflow using only using signals.
-Taking a "signaling only" approach emulates the principle of the Actor Model that states that communication between actors is facilitated via messaging only.

 Figure 1 below illustrates the organization and operation of the demonstration project.